 Surgery is the only treatment for ERM, there are no medications or other treatments that can improve or remove it.
 Surgery only needs to be considered if you are experiencing difficulties with your vision.

-Surgery usually helps improve or completely remove the distortion, and for about three quarters of people also improves their level of vision (how far you can read down the letter chart).
+This surgery usually helps improve or completely remove the distortion, and for about three quarters of people also improves their level of vision (how far you can read down the letter chart).